Marklogic-retired/marklogic-data-hub/_pages/tutorial/create-product-input-flow.md

 > **Harmonize Flows** are responsible for batch harmonization of data from staging to final.
 Harmonization is the **main purpose** of using the Data Hub Framework.

-We will start by creating an input flow so that we can load data as-is.
-This gives us a change to explore our data a bit and hopefully better understand it.
+We start by creating an input flow so that we can load data as-is.
+This gives us a chance to explore our data a bit and hopefully better understand it.

 <i class="fa fa-hand-pointer-o"></i> Click on the **Flows** tab in the top navigation bar.